 Learn more about the Community Tool Box as team member Christina Holt delivers an address to St. Louis community members.

-The Community Tool Box is a public service of the Work Group for Community Health and Development at the University of Kansas.
-The Work Group also provides a variety of services including technical assistance and training and participatory evaluation of community-based efforts.
+The Community Tool Box is a public service of the Center for Community Health and Development at the University of Kansas.
+The Center also provides a variety of services including technical assistance and training and participatory evaluation of community-based efforts.

 The Tool Box is sustained solely through donations at the private, university, and corporate level.
 As a supporter, your donation assures these tools for change remain available to communities.
 With your generous contribution, people on a local and global level can more effectively engage in community work, learning to assess, plan, evaluate, and sustain their efforts.
 Won’t you help us help the world by making a donation now?